yusufshakeel/couponjs/README.md

 Note!
 The characters of the prefix and suffix is not considered.
 If length is not specified then default value of 6 is considered.

-## Coupon with builtIn characterSet
+## Coupon with built in character set
-To create coupon code with builtIn characterSet pass the following option.
+To create coupon code with built in character set pass the following option.
 ```javascript
 const myCoupon = coupon.generate({
   characterSet: {